World Jewish Relief: Kindertransport

-Activities during World War II
+Activities during the Second World War

 Though evacuation attempts halted with the outbreak of war, CBF continued to support children who had already been evacuated and started new projects.
 CBF ensured that children were being educated in Jewish contexts, and together with the Movement, they took pains to ensure that every child could get religious education in the religion of her parents.
 After the war, CBF helped refugees to file claims to recover their families' property.
 Additionally, CBF and the Council for German Jewry leased a property with two campsites for £350 a year in 1939, renovating them within six months and opening up a camp for young German men at risk of deportation, the Kitchener Camp at Richborough.
 Over 3,500 men and hundreds of their wives were in residence when war broke out, many of whom would have surely been murdered in the Holocaust.
 The camp was disbanded by 1940 as many of the men enlisted, fighting for Britain.
 The Richborough men ended up in the British company that was evacuated from Dunkirk in 1940.